DorianDepriester/Elasticipy/JOSS/paper.md

 Elasticipy also introduces the concept of *tensor arrays*, in a similar way as in MTEX [@MTEX], allowing to process several tensors at once with simple and highly efficient commands.
-In order to highlight the performances of Elasticipy, \autoref{fig:pymatgen} shows the wall-time required to perform two basic operations on tensors (namely, apply the generalized Hooke's law \eqref{eq:Hooke} and compute the von Mises equivalent stress) , as functions of the number of considered tensors.
+In order to highlight the performances of Elasticipy, \autoref{fig:pymatgen} shows the wall-time required to perform two basic operations on tensors (namely, apply the generalized Hooke's law and compute the von Mises equivalent stress) , as functions of the number of considered tensors.
 This demonstrates that, when processing large datasets of tensors ($n>10^3$), basic tensor operations are 1 to 2 orders of magnitude faster in Elasticipy compared to pymatgen.
 These performances gains are achieved by leveraging `numpy`'s array broadcasting capabilities.